-Figure 5: The huge invisible radiation fluxes; the radiative disbalance of 3 W/m (2 W/m more probably) might hold for a non-real case when no cooling aerosols would be produced by mankind
+Figure 5: The huge invisible fluxes of longwave radiation near the ground are much larger than solar input; the radiative imbalance of 3 W/m2 would hold for a non-real case when no cooling aerosols would be produced by mankind and the air would be no warmer

-The longwave (>3 $\mu$ m) infrared flux down to the Earth is almost twice larger than solar radiation, taken as an average over the globe.
+The longwave (>3 μ m) infrared flux down to the Earth is almost twice larger than solar radiation, taken as an average over the globe.
 It is really huge.
 A slight increase of longwave opacity due to higher concentration of greenhouse gases means a serious change of those longwave fluxes, to the surface and to the space.
 Visualizing the greenhouse effect seems to be not easy, as we did not find any illustration which would help - we had to make our own.
-A larger illustration with a lot of text is available (in Czech only, will have an English version) at the end of [11].
+A larger illustration with a lot of text is available (in Czech only, will have an English version) at the end of [12].